Updated August 10, 2023

-If we Clear or Delete that extra space or special character from the cell A5, we will be getting Quantity sold for Ben_Notebook for table2 as shown below.
+If we Clear or Delete that extra space or special character from cell A5, we will get the Quantity sold for Ben_Notebook for Table 2, as shown below.

 In this example, we will see the Vlookup error #VALUE!
-Which happens due to incorrect syntax or missing any of the syntax value while applying Vlookup.
+This happens due to incorrect syntax or missing syntax values while applying Vlookup.
 We will be using the same data which we have seen in example-1.
-Let’s apply the vlookup at cell I3 and not to choose the any of the syntax value, let say it be Col_Index_num as shown below.
+Let’s apply the vlookup at cell I3 and not choose any syntax value.
+Let’s say it is Col_Index_num, as shown below.

-And if press enter to exit from the syntax, we will see that cell I3 will have error as #VALUE!.
+And if we press enter to exit from the syntax, we will see that cell I3 will have an error as #VALUE!

-To rectify this, let’s choose the missing Column Index Number in the syntax as 4 and Enter.
+To rectify this, choose the missing Column Index Number in the syntax as 4 and Enter.

 We will see that now the values are looked up properly.

-In this example, we will see the Vlookup error type #REF!, which happens due to selection incorrect Column index number, exceeding the limit beyond the selection.
-In cell I3, we have applied Vlookup function choosing everything as we have seen in above example, but the column index number is now selected as 5 as circled below.
+In this example, we will see the Vlookup error type #REF!, which happens due to the selection incorrect Column index number, exceeding the limit beyond the selection.
+In cell I3, we have applied the Vlookup function choosing everything as we have seen in the above example, but the column index number is now selected as 5, as circled below.

-Once press Enter key to exit from the syntax, we will get the error message as #REF!.
+Once we press Enter key to exit from the syntax, we will get the error message #REF!

-Now if we correct the column index number from 5th to 4th position, then we would get the right value looked up.
+If we correct the column index number from the 5th to the 4th position, we will get the right value looked up.

 Once we exit, we will notice the value there.

-Vlookup error #NAME? we get when we select all right position and cells in syntax but mistakenly typed the wrong name of the syntax.
-As per my experience, I mostly end up typing function CLEAN instead of VLOOKUP.
-We will use the same data and select the different function with the syntax of Vlookup.
+Vlookup error #NAME?
+We get this when we select all the right positions and cells in syntax but mistakenly type the wrong name of the syntax.
+As per my experience, I mostly type the function CLEAN instead of VLOOKUP.
+We will use the same data and select a different function with the syntax of Vlookup.
 Here intentionally chose BLOOKUP instead of VLOOKUP with the same syntax.

-To rectify this kind of error, we must select the right function with right syntax.
-As we have selected BLOOKUP instead of VLOOKUP.
+To rectify this error, we must select the right function with the right syntax, as we have selected BLOOKUP instead of VLOOKUP.

 Pros of Vlookup Error

-- It is very important to know the different types of error which are available in excel for Vlookup function.
+- It is very important to know the different errors available in Excel for the Vlookup function.

 - Vlookup Errors are not limited to the above-shown variations.